 Dusk Maiden of Amnesia

-"Yuko" a name everyone has heard at Seikyou Academy at lest once.
-The tale of her demise many years ago varies depending on the story, but they're all in agreement about the spirit which haunts the old school
+"Yuko", a name each student at Seikyou Academy has heard at least once.
+The tale of her demise long ago varies, but they all agree about the spirit which haunts the old school.

-This anime excels aesthetically in both artwork and presentation.
-I've criticised shows for this kind of thing, labeling them "overdone"; but in this case I think it works well.
+This anime excels aesthetically in artwork and presentation.
+I've criticised similar shows for being "overdone"; but in this case I think it works well.
 Dusk Maiden of Amnesia has a lighter side, but the visuals do a good job reminding you of the darkness always lurking.
-Fan service is tossed in (which cheapens things a bit), along with other occasional silliness - keeping this anime from wallowing in despair and mystery.
-Which is something fans of the horror/mystery genre should keep in mind.
-This anime is a bit more fluffy and anime-ish than a purebred show of that sort would be.
+Fan service is tossed in which cheapens things a lot, along with other occasional silliness.
+This keeps the anime from wallowing in despair, but it also removes it from the realm of being a purist horror/mystery.

 Screen Caps: >